iRobotEducation/root-robot-ble-protocol/README.md

     - A UTF-8 encoded string containing the new advertising name for the robot.
     - Name string should be null terminated if less than 16 bytes.

-#### Command 2 - Get Robot Name
+#### Command 2 - Get Name

-Request a response packet with Command 2 and matching ID containing the current robot name.
+Request a response packet with Command 2 and matching ID containing the current BLE advertising name.

 <table>
   <tr>